Woo Sang-ho (politician): Second bid (2021)

 On 5 February 2021, the Democratic Party has confirmed that Woo Sang-ho and Park Young-sun would be the pre-candidate for preselection.

 On 23 February, Woo visited the Korean Confederation of Trade Unions (KCTU) Seoul branch.
 He said, "I was supposed to join labour movements, but then shifted to student movements because all of my juniors were arrested."
-He emphasised himself as a "people- and labour-friendly candidate", citing that he is the sole candidate released labour manifestos.
-Before this, he has already announced his "7 Labour Manifestos" on 7 February, they are: preparing labour criteria of Seoul, establishing the Civil Labour Council, expanding rest areas for migrant workers, expanding pro-youth public sectors, establishing the Seoul Labour Safety and Health Centre, continuing "Pro-Labour Metropolitan City" project, and forming the Labour Politics Association.
+He emphasised himself as a "people- and labour-friendly candidate", citing that he is the sole candidate to have released a labour manifesto.
+Before this, he already announced his "7 Labour Manifestos" on 7 February, which were: preparing labour criteria of Seoul, establishing the Civil Labour Council, expanding rest areas for migrant workers, expanding pro-youth public sectors, establishing the Seoul Labour Safety and Health Centre, continuing "Pro-Labour Metropolitan City" project, and forming the Labour Politics Association.

 Candidate unity

 On 12 January 2021, Woo signed for an agreement with an Open Democratic Party (ODP) MP Kim Jinai, stating that both parties will put only one candidate if both of them are elected their parties candidates respectively.
 On 7 February, he met Chung Bong-ju, the ODP pre-candidate, and again agreed to put a single candidate but with a condition, which is that both parties must be merged.